 Growing to around 30cm high, the dark glossy foliage is complemented by delicate white flowers.
-Suitable for low light positions; soil should be kept moist, so water thoroughly when it's dry to touch.
+The peace lily is suitable for low light positions; soil should be kept moist, so water thoroughly when it's dry to touch.

 These distinctive and often curly stems can grow up to a metre high.
-Very hardy and requiring little maintenance, it can be grown in low light in just a vase of water with occasional fertilising.
+Very hardy and requiring little maintenance, the lucky bamboo can be grown in low light in just a vase of water with occasional fertilising.
 It can also be grown in potting mix if desired.

 This is the ultimate low maintenance plant.
-It tolerates low light levels and will go a long time without watering and still survive.
+Zanzibar gems tolerates low light levels and will go a long time without watering and still survive.
 It has long succulent stems and shiny, waxy leaves in a palm-like arrangement.

 Long, thin, succulent leaves grow between 50 and 120cm tall.
 This structural plant does best in bright to mid-light areas.
-Be cautious when watering, especially during winter as it prefers soil that is a little dry.
+Be cautious when watering mother-in-law's tongue, especially during winter as it prefers soil that is a little dry.

 Aspidistra is almost indestructible and can tolerate low light conditions.
 It has broad dark green leaves that grow to 50cm long.
 Water regularly during summer and spring but less so during winter.

 This foliage plant looks fantastic all year round.
-Its tall thin stems are crowned with long slender leaves of various colours.
+Dragon trees tall thin stems are crowned with long slender leaves of various colours.
 Suitable for bright to mid-light positions, keep potting mix on the drier side but don't let it dry out completely.

-Colourful patterned foliage of pale green with dark green spots and lines make this a very attractive small indoor plant.
+Colourful patterned foliage of pale green with dark green spots and lines make the calathea a very attractive small indoor plant.
 It grows best in mid-light and should be kept moist with regular watering in summer months.